 Bison can live up to twenty-five years in captivity and approximately fifteen years in the wild.
 Human hunting and natural predators can severely shorten their life expectancy in the wild.

 The oldest bison in captivity was forty years old.
 In the wild, the oldest bison was thirty years and lived in a pasture in Golden Gate Park in San Francisco.

-There are several anatomical differences between the two subspecies of American bison, making both of these animals quite distinct.
+Several anatomical differences exist between the two subspecies of American bison, making both of these animals quite distinct.

 Plains bison are the smaller of the two subspecies.
 Bulls are larger than cows, as is common in most mammals.

 One of the differences between both the plains bison and the wood bison is that the hump is at a different angle.
 The hump on the plains bison is at an angle of twenty-five degrees and less pronounced than the wood bison.
 The highest point of the hump is located over the front legs.

 Plains bison has a pronounced line between the front hair and the animal’s back, usually after the front legs.

 The hair on their heads is matted and almost afro.
 The hair on the head is very dense.